-Day Statement Response 9 Only do the job you are assigned to All employees should be instructed to do only the job task originally assigned to them and agreed to between the staffing company and host company.
-10 Employees should only work on jobs assigned.
-Do not volunteer for a different job assignment.
-Remind employees to never or accept a job outside of the one they have been approved for and trained to do.
-11 You can't fool safety devices.
-Tampering with safety devices creates an unnecessary exposure for anyone working around equipment.
-Removing safety guards or covers or bypassing safety switches increases the risk of serious injury.
+January April July October Day Statement Response 8 Always wear your Personal Protective Equipment (PPE).
+Employees should be wearing the Personal Protective Equipment (PPE) for the job assigned, such as: Safety glasses, Hearing protection, Safety shoes, and Gloves, etc. In addition, make sure the equipment is clean and fits properly.
+9 Buckle up when traveling to and from work.
+It is as important to be safe off the job as on it.
+One of the greatest opportunities for severe injury is when traveling to and from work by vehicle.
+In fact, motor vehicle accidents are the leading cause of accidental death for individuals aged 1 to 34.
+Seat belts provide the greatest protection against occupant ejection.
+Ejection from a vehicle generally causes the most severe injuries in a crash.
+75% of the occupants who are ejected from vehicles are killed (NHTSA).
+Seat belts need to be used even if the vehicle is equipped with air bags.
+An air bag inflates and deflates in a matter of seconds.
+If there is a secondary crash, you have no restraint protection.
+Seat belts lessen the impact of air bags on vehicle occupants.
+10 Only do the job you are assigned to All employees should be instructed to do only the job task originally assigned to them and agreed to between the staffing company and host company.
+11 Never defeat a safety device Tampering with safety devices creates an unnecessary exposure for anyone working around equipment.
+Removing safety guards or covers or bypassing safety switches leads to increased risk of serious injury.
 Report violations of this nature to management for investigation.
 12 Positive reinforcement works.
 When you see an employee doing the job correctly and safely acknowledge the employee.
 Positive reinforcement is an effective safety tool.
-13 Forklift safety fact Never leave a forklift unattended on dock plate/boards, a trailer or in the aisle in the plant.
-14 Respect machinery Make sure all guards are in place.
+13 Respect machinery Make sure all guards are in place.
 Never hurry beyond your ability to think and act safely.
 Remember to de-energize the power and follow appropriate lockout procedures before placing your hands in the point of operation.
+14 Forklift safety fact Never leave a forklift unattended on dock plate/boards, a trailer or in the aisle in the building.
 15 Do not put yourself in harm's way.
 Remind employees to be aware of their surroundings, stay alert, and always ask for assistance if they need help.
 16 Anti-fatigue mats.
 The use of anti-fatigue mats is helpful to relieve static pressure on the back.
 Standing on anti-fatigue mats, as compared to bare floors, may provide a noticeable improvement in comfort.

-Day Statement Response 17 Maintain your work area in a clean and orderly condition.
-Good housekeeping is part of an effective safety program.
+17 Keep your work area clean and orderly.
+Good housekeeping is integral to a pleasant and safe place to work.
+All employees must do their part to keep their work area clean and orderly.
+During an emergency, clear exit and travel paths are essential to everyone's safety.
 18 Client Hazard Assessments.
 Make sure routine, written hazard assessments are completed for areas in which staffing employees are working.
-19 What is the two person approach in regard to slip, trip or fall prevention?
-Many times a spill or trip hazard will be observed that cannot be immediately corrected.
-With a two person approach, one associate stays with the unsafe condition while the other obtains the proper assistance, cleanup materials, caution signs, or barriers to keep visitors or associates away from the hazard.
+19 What is the two-person approach to slip, trip, or fall prevention?
+Many times, a spill or trip hazard will be observed that cannot be immediately corrected.
+With a two-person approach, one associate stays in an unsafe condition while the other obtains the proper assistance, cleanup materials, caution signs, or barriers to keep visitors or associates away from the hazard.
 20 Use proper body mechanics when lifting or reaching.
 Always use proper body mechanics when lifting or reaching.
 All lifting should take place between your shoulders and waist.
 Avoid reaching above your shoulders.
 If needed, use the appropriate stool or stair ladder.
-21 Emergency lighting.
-Emergency lights should be tested monthly.
-The 'push-button' test should be conducted by pressing the 'test' button on the unit and holding it for 30 seconds.
-If the device does not light, or the lamps are dim, the unit should be serviced, repaired, or replaced.
-22 Repetitive tasks In order to reduce the likelihood of injury because of repetitive tasks, employees, whenever possible, should break up those tasks with less demanding duties or job rotation using different muscle groups.